nestybox/sysbox/docs/quickstart/dind.md

 To achieve this, one may be tempted to create a single host directory or volume that is mounted into the `/var/lib/docker` of all the system containers that are running Docker.
 But this is not correct because each Docker instance must each have a dedicated `/var/lib/docker` data-store (i.e., it can't be shared).
+This is a restriction imposed by the Docker daemon.

 A correct way to achieve this is to host a local image registry using the open-source Docker registry, and point the Docker instances running inside the